TheLastGamer18/multipurpose-discord-package/README.md

 # A package that is helpful in bot making!
-- Make commands easily using this package!
+Make commands easily using this package!

-# How To Install:
+# Note:
-- `npm i some-random-package`
+- If you are facing any type of bugs with any of the methods, report it [here](https://github.com/TheLastGamer18/multipurpose-discord-package/issues).

+# Reasons to use this package!
+- This package will work with any version!
+Because the methods return only the data, and how to represent that data is depended upon you!

 # Example
 ```javascript